ory/docs/docs/hydra/limitations.md

 ### What about Auth0, Okta, ...?

-Auth0, Okta, Stormpath started early with OAuth 2.0 SaaS and adopted the ROPC grant too.
+Auth0, Okta, Stormpath started with OAuth 2.0 SaaS and adopted the ROPC grant too.
 They since deprecated these old flows but still have them active as existing apps rely on them.